-Aiming to tackle the limitation of neighborhood models for uncertain data classification, in this paper, we utilize Shadowed Sets [14] to extend the traditional neighborhoods to shadowed ones and thereby propose a three-way classification method based on the shadowed neighborhoods.
-To integrate the two important paradigms of granular computing [15], [16]: Rough Sets [17], [18] and Fuzzy Sets [19], [20], Fuzzy Rough Sets [21], [22] have been widely investigated to achieve the unified methodology for uncertain data analysis [23]-[25].
+Aiming to tackle the limitation of neighborhood models for uncertain data classification, in this article, we utilize shadowed sets [14] to extend the traditional neighborhoods to shadowed ones and thereby propose a three-way classification method based on the shadowed neighborhoods.
+To integrate the two important paradigms of granular computing [15], [16]: Rough sets [17], [18] and fuzzy sets [19], [20], fuzzy rough sets [21], [22] have been widely investigated to achieve the unified methodology for uncertain data analysis [23]-[25].
 Based on the fuzzy-rough transformation, shadowed sets are constructed through mapping fuzzy memberships into a triplet set $\{0, [0, 1], 1\}$ [26].
-With the triple elements of shadowed sets, a fuzzy concept is tri-partitioned to form a rough representation which consists of certain positive region (denoted by 1), certain negative region (denoted by 0) and uncertain shadow region (denoted by [0,1]).
-The traditional shadowed sets balance the uncertainty variations on certain and uncertain regions [26], which facilitate the uncertain data clustering [27] but may not suit for supervised learning tasks.
+With the triple elements of shadowed sets, a fuzzy concept is tri-partitioned to form a rough representation which consists of certain positive region (denoted by 1), certain negative region (denoted by 0), and uncertain shadow region (denoted by [0, 1]).
+The traditional shadowed sets balance the uncertainty variations on certain and uncertain regions [26], which facilitate the uncertain data clustering [27] but may not suit supervised learning tasks.
 Motivated by this, we propose a novel shadowed set on fuzzy neighborhood memberships to construct the shadowed neighborhoods of certain regions and uncertain boundary (neighborhood shadow) to classify uncertain data.

-To implement the uncertain classification based on shadowed neighborhoods, we refer to the methodology of Three-Way Decisions (3WD) [28], [29] to design a three-way classification strategy.
-In the process of three-way decision making, decision rules are generated through tri-partitioning data space into positive, negative and boundary regions.
-Like the union of neighborhoods forms an approximation of data distribution for classification, the union of the shadowed neighborhoods forms a tri-partitioned approximation of data distribution for threeway classification.
-The data instances will be classified into a certain class or uncertain case according to their locations respect to the shadowed neighborhoods, such as the positive regions of the neighborhoods of same class certainly determine the class of instances but the neighborhood shadows have uncertainty for classification.
-The contributions of this paper are summarized as follows.
+To implement the uncertain classification based on shadowed neighborhoods, we refer to the methodology of three-way decisions (3WD) [28], [29] to design a three-way classification strategy.
+In the process of three-way decision making, decision rules are generated through tripartitioning data space into positive, negative, and boundary regions.
+Like the union of neighborhoods forms an approximation of data distribution for classification, the union of the shadowed neighborhoods forms a tripartitioned approximation of data distribution for three-way classification.
+The data instances will be classified into a certain class or uncertain case according to their locations with respect to the shadowed neighborhoods, such as the positive regions of the neighborhoods of same class certainly determine the class of instances but the neighborhood shadows have uncertainty for classification.
+The contributions of this article are summarized as follows.